List of Golf Terms and Phrases in English: Essential Vocabulary for Players and Fans

 Hazard stakesMarkers placed near bunkers or water to show that the area is a hazard and must be played with special rules.

-DoglegA golf hole that curves sharply left or right, so players need to plan their shots carefully to reach the green.
+DoglegA golf hole that curves sharply left or right (a bend in the fairway), requiring players to plan their shots carefully to reach the green.

 Driving rangeA practice area where golfers hit their balls toward specific targets to work on their swing and improve distance.